-Verticillium wilt overwinters in garden debris and fallen fruit, and lives in the soil.
+Verticillium wilt overwinters in garden debris and fallen fruit, and lives in the soil (see Fall Garden Cleanup).
 The disease is transmitted and moved during cultivation, transplanting, or by flowing water and soil moisture.
 Verticillium is also transmitted from plant to plant by grafting and budding.

 Note: Verticillium fungi can survive for 10 or more years in the soil without a host plant.

 • Remove stricken growth and sterilize pruning clippers (one part bleach to 4 parts water) between cuts.
 It is best to remove the entire plant and solarize the soil* before planting again in the same location.

 • Crop rotation will have limited success, as so many crops are susceptible to the disease fungi.

 • Use balanced, slow-release organic fertilizers — high nitrogen fertilizers should be avoided.